Moses Mabhida Stadium: Major events

-In December 2015, the award-winning gospel ensemble Joyous Celebration recorded their first outdoor recording for Joyous Celebration 20 at the Moses Mabhida Stadium.
+In December 2015, gospel ensemble Joyous Celebration recorded their first outdoor recording for Joyous Celebration 20 at the Moses Mabhida Stadium.

 2022 Commonwealth Games

 The stadium had been scheduled to host the opening ceremony and athletics events of the 2022 Commonwealth Games, which was awarded to Durban in 2015, however the Commonwealth Games Federation withdrew hosting rights in 2017 due to funding concerns.

 Tournament results

 2010 FIFA World Cup

 The stadium was one of the venues for the 2010 FIFA World Cup and hosted five group games, one round game and a semi-final match.
 During the World Cup, the stadium was referred to "Durban Stadium".